 - A much better example of this trope is none other than Ted Turner himself.
-An ardent fan of professional wrestling (often saying that "wrestling built the Superstation"), he bought the company that would later be known as World Championship Wrestling for the sole purpose of preventing Vince McMahon from attaining a complete monopoly on wrestling on television.
+An ardent fan of professional wrestling (often saying that "wrestling built the Superstation"), he bought the company that would later be known as World Championship Wrestling for the sole purpose of preventing Vince McMahon from attaining a complete monopoly on televised wrestling.
 It wasn't an investment or a way to make money: he kept WCW around because of his love for the business.
-It was often said that no matter what hardships WCW went through, it would never close down as long as it had the weight, power (and money) of Ted Turner behind it... a statement that was sadly proved all too true after Ted Turner's company merged with AOL, removing Ted from power.
+It was often said that no matter what hardships WCW went through, it would never close down as long as it had the weight, power (and money) of Ted Turner behind it... a statement that was sadly proved all too true after Time Warner (which bought out Turner in 1996) merged with AOL, removing Ted from any influence.
 It didn't take long for WCW- by this time making massive losses- to be shut down, ironically by being absorbed into the WWF (which later became WWE).

-- Games Workshop has been producing Warhammer and Warhammer40000 for thirty years at this point, but aside from a relatively brief run with Warhammer Fantasy Roleplay and a few "unofficial supplements" that would allow for 40K runs, little to nothing was done for decades.
-Then, to great acclaim, GW announced the opening of Black Industries, an imprent of their Black Library branch focused entirely on creating tabletop roleplay games.
-The second edition of the Warhammer Fantasy Roleplay system was finally released, and shortly afterwards they released Dark Heresy, the first official 40K roleplay game.
+- Games Workshop has been producing Warhammer and Warhammer40000 for thirty years at this point, but aside from a relatively brief run with Warhammer Fantasy Roleplay and a few "unofficial supplements" that would allow for 40k runs, little to nothing was done for decades.
+Then, to great acclaim, GW announced the opening of Black Industries, an imprint of their Black Library branch focused entirely on creating tabletop RPGs.
+The second edition of the Warhammer Fantasy Roleplay system was finally released, and shortly afterwards they released Dark Heresy, the first official 40k RPG.
 Then...
 Black Industries was unceremoniously closed as GW decided to focus on miniatures.
-Within months, however, GW announced a new partnership with Fantasy Flight Games, who have increased the library for the 40K roleplay to 5 main lines with numerous supplements each, as well as produced almost two dozen supplements for Fantasy.
+Within months, however, GW announced a new partnership with Fantasy Flight Games, who have increased the library for the 40K RPGs to 5 main lines with numerous supplements each, as well as produced almost two dozen supplements for Fantasy.

 - Atari rescued Ghostbusters: The Video Game after Activision decided not to publish it.